Electronic-Mango/reddit-fastapi-api/README.md

 }
 ```

-Notice that 3 media submissions were requested, but response only contains 2.
+Notice that 3 media articles were requested, but response only contains 2.
-It's because out of 3 loaded submissions only 2 were images.
+It's because out of 3 loaded articles only 2 were images.

 Also, since `{sort_type}` was omitted default value of `hot` was used.

-### Get a random submission from a Reddit user
+### Get a random article from a Reddit user

 Endpoint:
 ```
-/user/{submission_type}/random/{user_name}/{load_count}/{sort_type}
+/user/{article_type}/random/{user_name}/{load_count}/{sort_type}
 ```

-All parameters are the same as for [loading a list of submissions for a Reddit user](#get-a-list-of-submissions-from-a-reddit-user).
+All parameters are the same as for [loading a list of articles for a Reddit user](#get-a-list-of-articles-from-a-reddit-user).

 Example request:
 ```